placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 ------------

 #### Socrates
-No person *knowingly* does wrong.
-What appears to be malice is in fact ignorance, and this ignorance is primarily an ignorance of the nature of one's soul.
+No person *knowingly* does wrong; true knowledge that something is wrong procludes any interest in it.
+Therefore, what appears to be malice is in fact ignorance, and this ignorance is primarily an ignorance of the nature of one's soul.

 This framework emphasizes **reasoning** as the means of moral reform; calling on the wrongdoer to **examine** their error.